l-manoj/core-webapis/README.md

 ### Volumes and Persistent Data
 Volumes live on graph driver of the host
-As long as the storage supports docker driver, any volume can be plugged into containers Also supports SAN and NAS storage mounts docker volume create $volumename docker container run -d --name al --mount source=v1,target=/al alpine sleep 48h
+As long as the storage supports docker driver, any volume can be plugged into containers
+Also supports SAN and NAS storage mounts
+Common Useful Commands
+docker volume create $volumename
+docker container run -d --name al --mount source=v1,target=/al alpine sleep 48h

+### Working with Secrets
+Secrets works in Swarm mode and with services only
+Working:
+A secret is sent to the manager via secure channel and stored in the cluster store in its encrypted form.
+Secret when required by a service is only sent to those nodes that run the replicas via secure channel
+On Linux nodes, these secrets are stored in-memory in their un-encrypted form and are never persisted to disk
+Available in memory at /run/secrets/
+On Windows nodes, these secrets are persisted to physical servers
+Peristed to C:\ProgamData\Docker\Secrets
+Once worker nodes no longer need the secret, they are instructed to flush them from memory
+Also, cannnot delete a secret in use

+Common Useful Commands
+docker secret create $name $file docker secret inspect $name docker service create --name svc1 --secret sec1 --replicas 2 ....

+### Deploy with Stacks and Services
+docker stack deploy
+### Enterprise Tooling
+Docker EE
+Universal Control Plane (UCP) UI
+Docker Trusted Registry (DTR)
+Role-Based Access Control (RBAC)
+Subject(Users or Teams) ++ Role(Actions) ++ Collections (pool of resources) ===> Grant
+Image Scanning